 This table covers Unit 7EA, which is a natural gas-fired CTG with a dry low-NOx burner and duct burner.
-They were operating during my inspection and I did not observe any visible emission coming from this stack (SC I.9).
-I did a review of their records to determine compliance with their emission limits for this table.
-They are well under their limits specified in SC I.1 through 8 (see attachments 3A, 3B, 4, 5, 6, and 8).
-The emission factors for PM2.5, PM10, and VOC are based on the last stack test and are 4.00E-03 (PM2.5, PM10) and 2.57E-03 (VOC).
+This unit was operating during my inspection and I did not observe any visible emission coming from this stack (SC I.9).
+I did a review of their records to determine compliance with their emission limits for this table that they were required to keep per SC VI.3, VI.5, VI.6, VI.8, and VI.9.
+They are well under their limits specified in SC I.1 through 8 (see attachments 4, 5, 6, 7, 8, 9, and 11).
+The emission factors for PM2.5, PM10, and VOC are based on the last stack test and are 4.00E-03 (PM2.5, PM10) and 2.57E-03 (VOC) as required to keep per SC VI.9.
 They demonstrate compliance with the NOx ppm limits and mass emission limits and CO mass emission limits in this table using CEMS.
 The monitoring, calculating, and recordkeeping of the pollutants meet the requirements of SC VI.2, VI.3, VI.4, VI.5, and VI.9.
-They have only been in startup or shutdown in the last 12 months for 185.9 hours (see attachment 2), which is well below their limit of 1,040 hours (SC III.1, SC VI.8).
+They have only been in startup or shutdown in the last 12 months for 147.91 hours (see attachment 4), which is well below their limit of 1,040 hours (SC III.1, SC VI.8).
+They are also keeping records of the duration and all dates of each startup and shutdown as required by SC VI.11(f) (see attachment 14).
 They are using the dry low-NOx combustion technology when they are operating except during times of startup or shutdown (SC III.2).
-They are monitoring and recording their natural gas usage on an hourly and monthly as required by SC VI.6 (see attachments 7A and 7B).
+They informed that they have not had to update their malfunction abatement plan (MAP) since my last inspection on March 3, 2021 (SC III.3).
+They are monitoring and recording their natural gas usage on an hourly and monthly as required by SC VI.6 (see attachments 10).
 They are not claiming an allowance for fuel bound nitrogen (see attachment 29) that is allowed per Subpart GG (SC VI.10).
-They are firing only natural gas when running and the agreement with the supplier states that the total sulfur content of the natural gas contains not more than 5.0 grains, which is below their limit of 20 grains (see attachment 30).
+They are firing only natural gas when running and the agreement with the supplier states that the total sulfur content of the natural gas contains not more than 5.0 grains/100 cubic feet (ft), which is below their limit of 20 grains/100 ft.
+The analysis of the gas used for fuel showed a sulfur content of 0.055 grains/100 ft in August 2022 and 0.067 grains/100 ft in July 2023 (see attachment 13).
 The results of the last stack test conducted in June 2020 as required by SC V.1 and 2 showed that they were complying with their emission limits and they are using the results to keep track of those emissions (see file for June 2020 emissions test report).
-An annual relative accuracy test audit (RATA) was conducted on these CEMS during the week of June 22, 2020 to continue their certification in accordance with 40 CFR Part 75 (SC VI.2 and VI.4).
+An annual relative accuracy test audit (RATA) was conducted on these CEMS during the week of May 15, 2023 to continue their certification in accordance with 40 CFR Part 75 (SC VI.2 and VI.4).
 They are in compliance with their Acid Rain permit and CSAPR requirements that are attached to their ROP as appendices (SC IX.2 and IX.3).
+Using a range finder, I was able to determine that the stack for this unit was 106 feet above the ground, which meets the minimum height requirement of 105 feet in SC VIII.1.
 I determined that they are in compliance with this table.

-Table EUEDG,
+Table EUEDG.